-- 4. (1) This Act applies to a credit agreement that was made before the effective date, if that credit agreement would have fallen within the application of this Act in terms of Chapter 1 if this Act had been in effect when the agreement was made, subject to subitems (2) to (5). - (2) The provisions of this Act referred to in the first column of the following table 40 apply to a pre-existing credit agreement only to the extent indicated in the second column of the table.
+4. (1) This Act applies to a credit agreement that was made before the effective date, if that credit agreement would have fallen within the application of this Act in terms of Chapter 1 if this Act had been in effect when the agreement was made, subject to subitems (2) to (5).

+(2) The provisions of this Act referred to in the first column of the following table apply to a pre-existing credit agreement only to the extent indicated in the second column of the table.

-Provisions of the Act Extent to which the provisions apply to a pre-existing credit agreement Chapter 1 Chapter 2 Chapter 3 Sections 67 and 68 Sections 70 through 72 Sections 95 through 98 Chapter 5 - Part E Sections 122 and 123 Chapters 6 through 9 Schedules 1 and 2 Apply fully to a pre-existing credit agreement from the effective date.
-5 Chapter 4 - Part D Applies to a pre-existing credit agreement only to the extent that it does not concern reckless credit.
-15 Chapter 4 - Part A Section 91 Apply to a pre-existing credit agreement only with respect to actions or omissions that occur on or after the effective date.
+Provisions of the Act Extent to which the provisions apply to a pre-existing credi agreement 10 Chapter 1 Chapter 2 Chapter 3 Sections 67 and 68 Sections 70 to 72 Sections 95 to 98 Chapter 5 - Bart E Sections 122 and 123 Chapters 6 to 9 Schedules 1 and 2 Apply fully to a pre-existing credit agreement from the effective date, except that section 5(3) does not apply in respect of a pre-existing incidental credit agreement."
+15 Chapter 4 - Best D Applies to a pre-existing credit agreement only to the extendat it does not concern reckless credit.
+25 Chapter 4 - Part A Section 91 Apply to a pre-existing credit agreement only with respect to actions or omissions that occur on or after the effective date.
 Section 69 Applies to a pre-existing credit agreement only after the date declared by the Minister in terms of item 3.
-20 Sections 89 and 90 Apply to a pre-existing credit agreement only to the extent that common law, national or provincial legislation applied, to similar effect, to such an agreement or provision as at the date the agreement was made.
-25 Section 93 Chapter 5 - Part D Apply to a pre-existing credit agreement from the effective date, subject to subitem (3).
-Chapter 4 - Part C Sections 92, 94, 99 and 121.
-Chapter 5 - Part C Do not apply to pre-existing credit agreements.
-30
+30 Sections 89 and 90 Apply to a pre-existing credit agreement only to the extent that common law, national or provincial legislation applied, to similar effect, to such an agreement or provision as at the date the agreement was made.
+Section 93 Chapter 5 - Best D Apply to a pre-existing credit agreement from the effective date, subject to subitem (3).
+35 Chapter 4 - Bat C Sections 92, 94, 99 and 121.
+Do not apply to pre-existing credit agreements, subject to subitem (3).
+Chapter 5 - Part C 40

-- (3) With respect to any credit agreement, other than a pawn transaction, made within one year before the effective date, the credit provider must within six months after the effective date- - (a) provide the consumer with- - (i) a statement that meets the requirements of section 92; and - (ii) a document that meets the requirements of section 93; and - (b) introduce a form of periodic statement that meets the requirements of section 108.
+- (3) With respect to any credit agreement, other than a pawn transaction, made within one year before the effective date, the credit provider must within six months after the effective date- - (a) provide the consumer with- - (i) a statement that meets the requirements of section 92; and - (ii) a document that meets the requirements of section 93, - to the extent that a document or statement contemplated in terms of subparagraphs(i) or (ii) above has not already been provided to the consumer 50 by the credit provider prior to the effective date; and

-(4) On application by a credit provider the National Credit Regulator, if it is satisfied that it is impracticable for the credit provider making best efforts in good faith to comply with all or part of subitem (3), may-

-- (a) extend the time within which the credit provider must comply with the obligations of subitem (3); or - (b) enter into a compliance agreement with the credit provider establishing a plan and schedule for meeting the requirements of subitem (3). - (5) Despite section 95, for the purposes of this item, a change after the effective date to any credit agreement that was made before the effective date constitutes the making of a new credit agreement, unless it is a change to- - (a) the interest rate under a variable rate agreement; or - (b) the interest rate or the credit limit under a credit facility.
+- (b) introduce a form of periodic statement that meets the requirements of section 108. - (4) On application by a credit provider the National Credit Regulator, if it is satisfied that it is impracticable for the credit provider making best efforts in good faith to comply with all or part of subitem (3), may- - (a) extend the time within which the credit provider must comply with the obligations of subitem (3); or - (b) enter into a compliance agreement with the credit provider establishing a plan and schedule for meeting the requirements of subitem (3). - (5) Despite section 95, for the purposes of this item, a change after the effective date to any credit agreement that was made before the effective date constitutes the making of a new credit agreement, unless it is a change to- - (a) the interest rate under a variable rate agreement; or - (b) the interest rate or the credit limit under a credit facility.